Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 - *withdraw*: withdraws the balance out of the smart contract wallet to a native account or smart contract.

-The goal of this standard is to simplify the account creation onboarding flow on Concordium allowing for CIS-5 smart contract wallets to be supported as first-class citizens in Concordium wallets and tooling.
+The goal of this standard is to create an alternative simplified onboarding flow without the inconvenience of a native account creation on Concordium.
+Allowing for CIS-5 smart contract wallets to be supported as first-class citizens in Concordium wallets and tooling.

 Specification
 =============